What is an I-9 Form? HR’s Guide to I-9 Compliance [2023 Update]

 Employees hired on or before November 6, 1986, are not required to complete the form.
 In addition, employees based in the Commonwealth of the Northern Mariana Islands (CNMI) are not required to complete the form if they were hired on or before November 27, 2009.

-How Do I Send an I-9 Form to My Employee?
+How Do I Send a Form I-9 to My Employee?

-There are three common methods for requesting an I-9 from an employee:
+There are two common methods for requesting an I-9 from an employee:

 Provide a printed paper copy for the employee to sign.
 The new I-9 forms are available for download via the USCIS website.